Best Water Softener for San Antonio, TX — 17 Things to Know BEFORE You Buy!

 4. Why Most San Antonio Homeowners Pick the Wrong Softener

-Water softeners use ion exchange resin to remove calcium and magnesium — period.
-They do not reliably remove chloramine or sediment.
-San Antonio residents dealing with taste, odor, or chloramine concerns need a two-stage approach: sediment and chloramine filtration upstream, followed by ion exchange softening for the extreme hardness.
+Water softeners use ion exchange resins to remove calcium and magnesium hardness minerals — period.
+They do not reliably remove fluoride, chlorine, iron, lead, or other contaminants.
+San Antonio residents dealing with both 15.2 GPG hardness and fluoride concerns need a two-stage approach: whole-house softening for mineral removal and point-of-use reverse osmosis for fluoride reduction at drinking taps.

 water softener article supporting image 4